missdays/tyre-centre/README.md

 - Ensured consistency in design elements and layout across different browsers and screen sizes.
 - Cross-checked the website's appearance and functionality on both desktop and mobile devices to ensure responsiveness.
 - Reviewed the console for any JavaScript errors.
-- Ran the website through a code validator to ensure compliance with HTML, CSS, and JavaScript standards.
+- Ran the website through a code validator to ensure compliance with Python standards.
 - Verified the functionality of interactive elements such as buttons, links, and dropdown menus.
 - Checked the behavior of dynamic content and data retrieval from the backend.
 - Tested the website's security measures such as HTTPS implementation and protection against common vulnerabilities like XSS and CSRF.